Know the normals of your horse!

 - The right side top is the cecum and large intestine.

 - The right side bottom is the large intestine.

-- Your horse’s guts sound will be unique to him, and you should know what they sound like before and after meals.
-Using a stethoscope is safer than your ear.
+- Your horse’s guts sound will be unique to them, and you should know what they sound like before and after meals.
+Using a stethoscope is safer than using your ear.

 Know how to check your horse’s gut sounds.
 Ever.
 Single.
 Day.

 Your horse’s inputs, like hay, feed, and water.

 - Monitoring your horse’s hay input can be easy if you feed set amounts daily; it’s a bit harder if they eat from a round bale or is a pasture-kept horse.
 But you should have some idea of how much hay or pasture they eat per day.
 One of the most obvious things a horse does when he’s ill is to change their eating habits.